sassoftware/python-cvpy/CONTRIBUTING.md

 3. Run the Computer_Vision_CVPy_Tests Jenkins job.
 A progress bar on the left bottom part should be triggered.
 When it is completed without error, the color of the sphere should be blue.

 4. Before uploading to PyPI, first try uploading the package to Test PyPI.
-This can be done by running the Github action "Publish Package to Test PyPI" under the "Actions" tab of the CVPy Github repository.
+On the CVPy Github page, navigate to Actions -> "Publish Package to Test PyPI" -> "Run workflow" -> "Run workflow"

 5. If this is successful, upload the package to PyPI.
-This can be done by running the Github action "Publish Package to PyPI" under the "Actions" tab of the CVPy Github repository.
+On the CVPy Github page, navigate to Actions -> "Publish Package to PyPI" -> "Run workflow" -> "Run workflow"

 6. Increment the version number in setup.py and cvpy/__init__.py to the next '-dev' version (e.g., 1.2.0 => 1.2.1-dev), and push it to GitHub.